Santorini Cruise Port Guide, Things to Do, Shore Excursions

 Port of Skala and the town of Fira

-Port of Skala and the town of Fira.
+Old Port of Fira and the town of Fira above.
 Photo courtesy of Rene Cicero.

 • The entire island is very uneven and with cobblestone, so comfortable, non-slippery shoes are a must, especially if you decide to walk even if it’s just downstairs to catch the tender back to the ship.